JockeNasvall/DrStrainlove/README.md

 ```

 ### Lost your login password?
 I haven’t bothered to make any function for changing the password of an existing user.
-You’ll have to delete the user and make a new one with the same name.
-This should work for deleting a user (it can also be done through phpMyAdmin if it’s installed on the server):
+Use phpMyAdmin (if it’s installed on the server) to change the password, or delete the user and make a new one with the same name.
+This should work for deleting a user:
 ```
 mysql –u root –p
 connect strains